 non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations.
-For example: when we came (.) er (.) just arrived yesterday some language features that are thought to be female language characteristics (e.g. co-operative overlaps, backchannel support).
-Note: it is easy to overstate the significance of 'gendered' features structure of exchanges - co-operative overlaps and interruptions.
+For example: the road (.) our road some language features that are thought to be female language characteristics.
+Note: it is easy to overstate the significance of 'gendered' features structure of exchanges: co-operative overlaps and interruptions.
 For example, support and feedback between participants.
-For example OW and JKR interjecting yeah on several occasions and the mm from OW reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive vs. exclusive speech.
+For example,